 ITV - jobs and opps through ITV.

 Other Jobs Production Companies - depending on the filter you use, you can get a full list of production companies in all countries from here plus a full list of jobs around the world - pretty good!

 Hat Trick Productions - Have a number of successful, money-making shows behind them & seem to be quite receptive to new blood enquiries.
 You should give them a try, particularly if you're looking into television.

 Tiger Aspect - Have a fair bit of content to their name & a healthy yet up to date reputation and appear quite forthcoming with applications you can start off as a runner etc.

-Casting Collective - useful if you don't mind being given only 24 - 48 hours notice before you're needed in London somewhere, the pay is exceptional for even a days work as an extra on a feature film (I've done it!) but you need to go to 'White City' in London for your initial registration and the work is never consistent enough to survive but for experience, can be quite rewarding.
+Casting Collective or Universal Extras - useful if you don't mind being given only 24 - 48 hours notice before you're needed in London somewhere, the pay is exceptional for even a days work as an extra on a feature film (I've done it!) but you need to go to 'White City' in London for your initial registration and the work is never consistent enough to survive but for experience, can be quite rewarding.

 Considering the United States? - it's RIDICULOUSLY confusing, this took a "long" time to understand but this is the best website to guide you through, they don't like picking up an email if you have questions but they do leave a phone number which isn't 0845 so that's a start.

 Start Here (BUNAC) and make your way from here!

 * As a student you're applying for the J-1 Visa

 It lasts 1 - 12 months PROVIDED you've already got a placement lined up & approved by the employer, it MUST relate to your current course of study & DON'T book your flights until the visa comes back you've got to be able to prove you've got access to support funds of around £1,500